Nothing (company): Phone (1)

+A white coloured Nothing Phone (1) with its translucent back shown.

 On 23 March 2022, Nothing announced its first smartphone named the "Phone (1)".

-The phone runs on the Android operating system and its user interface is named NothingOS.
+The phone runs on the Android operating system, and its user interface is named NothingOS.
 It went on sale on 21 July 2022.

 In June 2022, Nothing opened an invite-only pre-order for the "Phone (1)", which reached up to 100,000 registrations on the waiting list.
 The device, which was unveiled on 12 July in London, features a Qualcomm Snapdragon 778G+ chipset and transparent design.

 Phone (2)

 On 11 July 2023, Nothing announced its second smartphone named the "Phone (2)".
 It was released on 21 July 2023.
 The software front is covered by Android 13 with NothingOS 2.0 skin on top.
 The phone comes with Qualcomm Snapdragon 8+ Gen 1 chipset.

+A black coloured Phone (2) with the Glyph Interface visible on the back of the phone.

 Phone (2a)

 Nothing announced its budget smartphone, the "Phone (2a)", on 5 March 2024.
 It came with the MediaTek Dimensity 7200 Pro chipset running Android 14 and with user interface NothingOS 2.5, a 6.7-inch 120-Hz OLED display, and a 5000 mAh battery.

 Phone (2a) surpassed 100,000 units sold in its first day after release.

 The Nothing Phone (2a) Plus, released in 2024, is an upgraded version of the standard Phone (2a) with enhanced features aimed at improving performance, display quality, and photography capabilities.
-Key upgrades include a MediaTek Dimensity 7350 Pro processor for smooth multitasking and better gaming performance, achieving impressive benchmark scores compared to its predecessors.
+Key upgrades include a MediaTek Dimensity 7350 Pro processor for smooth multitasking and better gaming performance, achieving high benchmark scores compared to its predecessors.

 Phone (3a) and Phone (3a) Pro

 Nothing Phone (3a) and Nothing Phone (3a) Pro were announced on 4 March 2025.
 Both phones have AMOLED 6.77 inches 120Hz displays, both exist in 128GB and 256GB storage variants, both have the same 5000mAh battery and the same Snapdragon 7s Gen 3 (4 nm) chip.
-The main difference is in camera type (the Pro version has telephoto with 3x optical zoom vs only 2x zoom on 3a variant).
+The main difference is in camera type; the Phone (3a) Pro features a periscope telephoto lens with 3x optical zoom, whereas the standard Phone (3a) variant also includes 2x optical zoom but is equipped with a standard telephoto lens.

 Phone (3)

 On 1 July 2025 Nothing launched the Nothing Phone 3, which has a 6.67-inch AMOLED display, Snapdragon 8s Gen 4 processor, and a triple 50MP rear camera setup including a periscope telephoto lens.
-It introduces the "Glyph Matrix", a circular dot-matrix LED interface on the back, replacing the previous Glyph Interface.
+It introduces the "Glyph Matrix", a circular dot-matrix LED interface on the back, completely replacing the previous Glyph Interface.
 The Phone 3 debuted with Nothing OS 3.5 based on Android 15, with a confirmed upgrade path to Android 16 via Nothing OS 4.0 later in the year.
 It was released globally, including in the U.S. for the first time, with prices starting at ₹79,999 in India and $799 internationally.

+Phone (4a) and Phone (4a) Pro

+In March 2026, Nothing released the Phone (4a) and (4a) Pro.

+Phone (4b)

+In July 2026, Nothing released the Phone (4b).